Is an Exposed Aggregate Driveway Right for You?

 What It Is

 Exposed aggregate concrete is poured normally, then the surface paste is washed away before it cures to reveal the decorative stone below.
 The aggregate (stone type and size) can be specified for color and texture.
 Pea gravel gives a fine, uniform texture; river stone and recycled glass offer more color variation.
+The process requires precise timing — the surface must be pressure-washed during a narrow window after the pour, before the concrete hardens enough to resist aggregate exposure.

 Exposed Aggregate vs. Stamped Concrete: Which to Choose